mleader1/cryptocurrency-trading-bot/README.md

 ```
 You will be asked to set up your Api Key, Secrets etc. at the begining each time when you run the bot. *Leave it running and do the trading unmonitored ONLY WHEN YOU ARE CONFIDENT ENOUGH*.

+### CEX.IO
 Setting your API Keys can be done via https://cex.io/trade/profile#/api Make sure you *activate* your keys before using it.
+### GDAX
+GDAX / Coinbase API can be created at https://www.gdax.com/settings/api
+### Bitstamp
+Setting your API Keys can be done via https://www.bitstamp.net/account/security/api/ Make sure you *activate* your keys before using it.

 The bot will keep running till you stop; If Manual Execution Mode, You will need to confirm whether to execute or skip for *every suggested order* in order to keep the bot working with the next update (i.e. retrieving data from CEX and do the magic).

 ## Limits

-- The Live Data is limited by CEX.IO API.
+- The Live Data is limited by exchange's API.
 Particularly the account archived orders are not always up-to-date.
-Therefore I used the last 24 hours data feed (orders done on CEX and orders executed under your account) as the base.
 You can change the hours parameters in *TradingStrategy*, which is instantiated at Startup (*Program.cs*).

-- The API Request threashold is limited by CEX.IO for 600 requests per 10 minutes.
+- The API Request threashold is limited by exchange's settings (e.g. CEX.IO for 600 requests per 10 minutes).
 The bot currently works out the total requests executed and then automatically pause & wait till allowance is refilled.

-- The Trading Engine I created for CEX is based on my own personal need.
+- The Trading Engine I created is based on my own personal need.
 If you wish, you can implement your own TradingEngine using *ITradingEngine*.
 TradingEngine is used to *1) Implementation for different trading exchange platforms, 2) Implementation for different trading logics based on different trading strategies, 3) Implementation for different trading currency pairs*

 - As stated above, each TradingEngine will work only on 1 pair of trading currencies.
 If you want to trade multiple currenties, you just need to instantiate multiple TradingEngines and run them simultaneously.